akuklev/HOCC/finitism.md

 $$S ∋ S_1 ∋ S_2 ∋ ···$$

-(From this point in text I will use the word “set” to mean wellfounded pure sets only.)
+From this point on, I will use the word “set” to mean wellfounded pure sets only.

-Wellfoundedness precludes existence of the set of all sets (as it would necessarily contain itself, $V ∋ V ∋ V ∋ ···$, in infinite membership chain).
-In this theories every set still defines a predicate (_ $∈ S$) on all sets and is completely defined by this predicate (two sets containing the same elements are the same set), but it is not true anymore that every predicate defines a set, since the predicate `true` would define a non-wellfounded set $V$ of all sets However, in ZN-type set theories one can still form subsets { $x ∈ S | φ(x)$ } of sets $S$ already proven to exist by arbitrary predicates $φ(x)$.
+Wellfoundedness precludes the existence of the set of all sets, as it would necessarily contain itself, $V ∋ V ∋ V ∋ ···$, in an infinite membership chain.
+In these theories, every set still defines a predicate (_ $∈ S$) on all sets and is completely defined by this predicate, that is two sets containing the same elements are the same set.
+However, it is not true anymore that every predicate defines a set, since the predicate $φ(x)$ = true would define a non-wellfounded set $V$ of all sets.
+Nevertheless, in ZN-type set theories one can still restrict any set $S$ already proven to exist by an arbitrary predicate $φ(x)$, that is form its subset { $x ∈ S | φ(x)$ }.

-As already mentioned, most appealing foundational feature of ZN-type set theories is that the universe of all sets can be better understood: Sets $S$ can be ordered by their complexity
+As already mentioned, the most appealing foundational feature of ZN-type set theories is that the universe of all sets can be better understood.
+Sets $S$ can be ordered by their “complexity”
-$rk(S)$, so that collection sets of complexity below $β$ forms a set $V_β$.
-Therefore one has an infinite hierarchy of ever growing sets (known as the von Neumann hierarchy)
+$rk(S)$, so that the collection of sets with complexity below $β$ forms a set $V_β$.
+Therefore, one has an infinite hierarchy of ever growing sets, known as the von Neumann hierarchy
 $$V_0 ⊂ V_1 ⊂ ··· ⊂ V_β ⊂ ···$$
-with the property that every set eventually enters the hierarchy (namely at the stage $rk(S)$ + 1).
+such that every set eventually enters the hierarchy, namely at the stage $rk(S)$ + 1.
-Therefore, the universe of all sets (which is not a set itself as it was discussed above) can be seen as the limit of this hierachy.
+Therefore, the universe of all sets, which is not a set itself as it was discussed above, can be seen as the limit of this hierachy.
 Furthermore, all stages of the hierarchy can be explicitly described in terms of smaller stages.

-Let us first consider its finite stages.
+Let us first consider finite stages of the the von Neumann hierarchy.
 The set $V_0$ of sets of complexity below zero should be obviously empty:

 $$ V_0 := ∅ $$

-Given the set $V_β$ of sets of complexity below $β$ let
+The set $V_{β + 1}$ of sets of complexity below $β + 1$ can be described in terms of sets of lower complexity.
+Namely, given the the stage $V_β$, let the next stage be

 $$ V_{β + 1} := 𝓟(V_β) $$

-where $𝓟(V_β)$ denotes the power set $V_β$, i.e. set of all subsets of $V_β$ including $V_β$ itself.
+where $𝓟(V_β)$ denotes the power set of $V_β$, i.e. set of all subsets of $V_β$ including $V_β$ itself.

 ![The first four stages of the von Neumann hierarchy](https://upload.wikimedia.org/wikipedia/commons/8/83/Von_Neumann_universe_4.png)

-With these definitions one obtains an infinite sequence of sets satisfying
+With these definitions, one obtains an infinite sequence of sets satisfying
 $$V_0 ⊂ V_1 ⊂ ··· $$
 and
 $$V_0 ∈ V_1 ∈ ··· $$

-Each stage $V_β$ is a transitive set that is for every set it contains it does also contain all its elements:
+Each stage $V_β$ is a transitive set, that is it contains all the elements of its elements
 $$(S ∈ V_β) ⇒ (S ⊂ V_β)$$
-and closed under forming subsets of its elements by arbitrary predicates $φ(x)$:
+and is closed under restricting its elements by arbitrary predicates $φ(x)$:
 $$∀(S ∈ V_β) ⇒ \\{ x ∈ S | φ(x) \\} ∈ V_β$$

-The sequence $(V_0, V_1, ...)$ can be continued transifinitely: one can form the union $V_ω$ of these sets and show that it is also a transitive set closed under { $x ∈ S | φ(x)$ }, and contains all finite hierarchy stages both as elements and subsets. $V_ω$ is the set of all finitary wellfounded pure sets, but it is not end of the hierarhcy.
+The sequence $(V_0, V_1, ...)$ can be continued transifinitely: one can form the union $V_ω$ of all these stages and show that it is also a transitive set closed under { $x ∈ S | φ(x)$ }, and contains all finite hierarchy stages both as elements and as subsets. $V_ω$ is the set of all finitary wellfounded pure sets, but it is not the end of the hierarhcy.
 One can iterate the powerset operation futher and to obtain $V_{ω + 1} := 𝓟(V_ω)$,
-$V_{ω + 2} := 𝓟^2(V_ω)$.
-This sequence as well has a limit given by the union of all its elements.
+$V_{ω + 2} := 𝓟^2(V_ω)$, etc. This sequence has a limit as well, which is given by the union of all its elements.
-This process can be iterated transinitely for all ordinal numbers:
+This process can be iterated transfinitely for all ordinal numbers:
 $$V_κ := ⋃_{β < κ} 𝓟(V_β)$$

-Due to wellfoundness of all sets (in ZN-type set theories) one can now define the ordinal valued function
+Due to wellfoundness of all sets one can now define the ordinal valued function measuring set complexity:

-$rk(x) := ⋃_{y ∈ x}$ { $rk(y)$ } on sets that determines minimal von Neumann hierachy stage containing or
+$$ \text{rk}(x) := ⋃_{y ∈ x} \\{ \text{rk}(y) \\} $$

+It determines the minimal von Neumann hierachy stage containing or equal to $x$.
+One can show
+$$∀(S) S ∈ V_{\text{rk}(x)}$$
-equal to $x$, proving the claim that every set eventually enters the hierarchy at some stage.
+which proves the claim that every set eventually enters the hierarchy at some stage.

-Note that being a transitive set closed under { $x ∈ S | φ(x)$ } each $V_β$ is a model of a weak set theory where sets can only be made filtered by predicates.
+Each $V_β$ is a model of a weak set theory because it is a transitive set of wellfounded sets closed under restriction by arbitrary predicates.
 For each infinite ordinal $β$, $V_β$ models the theory of finitary sets $H_{<ω}$.
-For each limit ordinal $β$, $V_β$ is also closed under forming singleton sets ( $x$ ↦ { $x$ } ), ordered pairs (( $a$, $b$ ) ↦ { { $a$ }, { $a, b$ } }), and arbitrary unions, thus modelling an even stronger set theory.
-A ZN-type set theory capable of expressing $V_β$ for $β < κ$ for some infinite $κ$ can be modelled (and thus shown consistent) in a ZN-type set theory capable of expressing $V_κ$, but not the other way round as it would allow the latter theory to prove its own consistency which violates the Gödel's theorem.
-Therefore the ability to exress $V_β$ up to certain limit linearly orders ZN-type set theories by their modelling capacity.
+For each limit ordinal $λ$, $V_λ$ is also closed under forming singleton sets ( $x$ ↦ { $x$ } ), ordered pairs (( $a$, $b$ ) ↦ { { $a$ }, { $a, b$ } }), and arbitrary unions, thus modelling an even stronger set theory.
+A ZN-type set theory $T$ capable of expressing $V_β$ for $β < κ$ for some infinite $κ$ can be modelled, and thus shown consistent, in another ZN-type set theory $T'$ capable of expressing $V_κ$.
+The reverse is not possible, since it would allow to construct the model of $T'$ inside of $T'$ itself and thus prove its own consistency which violates the Gödel's second incompleteness theorem.
+Therefore, the ability to express $V_β$ up to a certain limit $κ$ linearly orders ZN-type set theories by their modelling capacity (also known as consistency strength).

 The standard Zermelo-Fraenkel set theory ZFC is the canonical example of a ZN-type set theory, and is being used as the foundation for the majority of mathematics since its develpment in 1925.
-For some branches of mathematics such as category theory and algebraic geometry a slight extension of ZFC called Tarski–Grothendieck (TG) set theory is used instead: there, one additionally assumes that for every set
+For some branches of mathematics such as category theory and algebraic geometry a slight extension of ZFC called Tarski–Grothendieck (TG) set theory is used instead.
+There, one additionally assumes that every set
-$S$ is contained in a stage $V_κ ∋ S$ of von Neumann hierarhcy that is is closed under all possible set operations of ZFC (this property is technically refered as $V_κ$ being an inner model of ZFC).
+$S$ is contained in a stage $V_κ$ of von Neumann hierarhcy that is is closed under all possible set operations of ZFC.
+This property is technically refered as $V_κ$ being an inner model of ZFC.

 ZN-type set theories are the canonical substrate for modelling various mathematical objects, and that is precisely what makes them interesting for sturcturalists who do not treat them as _the_ foundation of all mathematics anymore.
-When a type theorist needs to prove consistency of a strongly impredicative type theory (such as System F or the observational calculus of constructions $CC_{obs}$), they resort to ZN-type theories to build models.
+When a type theorist needs to prove consistency of a strongly impredicative type theory, such as System F or the observational calculus of constructions $CC_{obs}$, they resort to ZN-type theories to build models.

 § Weak set theories
 -------------------